albertlatacz/java-repl/README.md

 # java-repl

-java-repl is a simple Read-Eval-Print-Loopfor Java language.
+java-repl is a simple Read-Eval-Print-Loop for Java language.

 ## Build